-Stephan Haggard is the Lawrence and Sallye Krause Professor of Korea-Pacific Studies, director of the Korea-Pacific Program, and Distinguished Professor of Political Science at the School of Global Policy and Strategy, UC San Diego.
+Stephan Haggard is the Lawrence and Sallye Krause Professor of Korea-Pacific Studies and Distinguished Professor of Political Science at the School of Global Policy and Strategy, UC San Diego.
 He is an expert in Asia-Pacific politics and is the co-author of Witness to Transformation: Refugee Insights into North Korea.

 Jacques E.C.
 Hymans is an Associate Professor of International Relations at the University of Southern California.
-He is an expert in international security and is the author of Achieving Nuclear Ambitions: Scientists, Politicians, and Proliferation and The Psychology of Nuclear Proliferation: Identity, Emotions and Foreign Policy.
+He is an expert in international security and is the author of Achieving Nuclear Ambitions: Scientists, Politicians, and Proliferation.

 Charles K. Armstrong is the Korea Foundation Professor of Korean Studies at Columbia University.
 He is an expert in modern Korean history and is the author of The North Korean Revolution, 1945-1950.

 Charles Armstrong: I think the most important thing to know is that we’ve been in a state of war with North Korea for 67 years.
 The Korean war, which went from 1950 to 1953, ended in an armistice and Kim Jong Un has been good enough to remind us of the armistice by saying that it was nullified, which means there was never a peace treaty—there was never a formal end to the war.